BgeeDB/bgee-unil/docs/Table.md

   [key: string]: any;
 }
 const onFilter = (stringTiFilter: string) => (element: Object): boolean=> {
-//  insert your logic, you should return a boolean to determine if it's match your filtering or not }
+//  insert your logic, you should return a boolean to determine if it matches your filtering or not }
 ````